-Both the X-A10 and the E-PL5 have been discontinued, but can regularly be found used on eBay.
+Both the X-A10 and the E-PL5 have been discontinued, but can regularly be found used on ebay.
 The E-PL5 was replaced by the Olympus E-PL6, while the X-A10 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A10 Manual (free pdf) or the online Olympus E-PL5 Manual.
+Further information on the features and operation of the X-A10 and E-PL5 can be found, respectively, in the Fujifilm X-A10 Manual (free pdf) or the online Olympus E-PL5 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-A10 better than the Olympus E-PL5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.